-It is true that the sound of pellets striking a backdrop of stone or concrete may be enough to be deemed problematic, but fortunately it is easily remedied.
-I simply take an old phone book, tape it up to prevent it from flapping open, then use paperclips to fasten target cards to it.
+If the sound of pellets striking a backdrop of stone or concrete cause a problem, it is easily remedied.
+Take an old phone book, tape it up to prevent it from flapping open, then use paperclips to fasten target cards to it.
 The paper does a great job of muffling the sound of impacting pellets.
-If you do not have an old directory to hand, a cardboard box stuffed with rags creates a similar effect.
+A cardboard box stuffed with rags will also work to similar effect.
 Just remember that you will still need a solid backstop behind, because shots will eventually pass through.

-If one of you needs to walk downrange to check or adjust the targets make sure it is clear and understood by your companion, and stay put until they have acknowledged you.
+If one of you needs to walk downrange to check or adjust the targets, make sure it is clear and understood by your companion, and stay put until they have acknowledged you.
 Before anyone leaves their position, ensure that all guns are unloaded and uncocked, pointing in a safe direction, with magazines removed and safety catches set.
 Guns should not be reloaded until you are back safely in position and the all-clear has been given.

 Air rifles: New guidance to prevent under-18s accessing airguns could mean a £1,000 fine if you fail to secure your…

 PCP air rifles are relatively cheap, easy to shoot and given a decent backstop you can even practise in the…